50 Amazing DIY Hacks That Will Make You Feel Like a Total Genius

 Get rid of crayon marks with a hair dryer.

-If your kids have gotten creative with their crayons and your walls, there’s an easy fix.
-Simply heat the offending portion of the wall with a hair dryer for a few seconds to soften the crayon’s wax and wipe away with a soft cloth.
+If your kids have gotten creative with their crayons and your walls, there's an easy fix.
+Simply heat the offending portion of the wall with a hair dryer for a few seconds to soften the crayon's wax and wipe the writing away with a soft cloth.
+And for more ways to get your home spotless, try these 20 Amazing Tricks for Cleaning Your Bathroom.

 Or remove a stuck wine cork with one!